sbhatoye/employment-application-review-system/README.md

 *This is a team project that I worked on in my software engineering class - COSC 3506.*

-## Overview

-To create a system for a university which allows its department faculty members to collaborate and review applicants in order to select the best candidate for the job opening.

 ## Authors

 - Atul K